alexey-renova/laravel-soap/docs/client/response.md

 ## Object

-The `call` method returns an instance of `CodeDredd\Soap\Client\Response`, which provides a variety of methods that may be used to inspect the response:
+The `call` method returns an instance of `Renova\Soap\Client\Response`, which provides a variety of methods that may be used to inspect the response:

     $response->body() : string;
     $response->json() : array;